frizzlenpop/FrizzlenRanks/docs/users.md

 1. A permission attachment is created for the player
 2. All permissions from all groups are added to the attachment
 3. Direct user permissions are added (overriding group permissions)
+4. Active temporary permissions are included based on their expiration status
-4. Permissions are cached for performance
+5. Permissions are cached for performance
-5. The cache is reset when permissions change
+6. The cache is reset when permissions change or temporary permissions expire

 ### Performance Considerations